Rebuilding Trust After a Deep Hurt

 How would you feel if God said, “I forgive you, but I don’t want a relationship with you?”

 When we repent of our sin, accept Him as Savior, and ask for forgiveness, God forgives us and makes us His beloved children.
 We belong to Him as children who owe Him an enormous debt of love.
 God’s forgiveness leads to relationship—not away from relationship.
-The forward-looking goal of forgiveness is to have a goodwill attitude toward the offender, to avoid alienation, and make a future relationship with restored community.
+The forward-looking goal of forgiveness is to have a goodwill attitude toward the offender, to avoid alienation, and to make a future relationship with restored community.

 The goal in forgiveness is reconciliation, not separation.